Kia PV5 Cargo review (2025)

 Warranty, dealers and aftersales

-Kia has already confirmed that the van will get a 7-year or 100,000-mile warranty as standard, the same as Kia's passenger car range.
+Kia will give the PV5 Cargo a massive 7-year or 100,000-mile warranty as standard.
+That’s the same as Kia's passenger car range.

-It’s also recently announced the Kia van dealer network, which will start with 60 locations made up of existing Kia dealers as well as a few familiar names that already operate van franchises.
+The dealer network will also start with 60 locations made up of existing Kia dealers as well as a few familiar names that already operate van franchises.

 PV5 Cargo and PV5 Passenger will be available exclusively through this network of Kia van dealers.